-From the blackboard to the LED solutions in stock exchanges
+From the Blackboard to the Stock Exchange LED Display

-Time also brought about a set of regulations that guaranteed the legality, security and transparency of the mechanisms, for the smooth development of securities trading -based on fixed and known real-time prices- in a safe environment conducive for investments.
-However, beyond regulation, security, transparency and even spontaneity, electronic systems and digital displays offered innovation and progress thus the world’s stock exchanges gradually incorporated them.
+Time also brought about a set of regulations that guaranteed the legality, security, and transparency of the mechanisms, for the smooth development of securities trading -based on fixed and known real-time prices- in a safe environment conducive to investments.
+However, beyond regulation, security, transparency, and even spontaneity, electronic systems and digital displays offered innovation and progress thus the world’s stock exchanges gradually incorporated them.

-The dissemination of information in real time, such as the operation information provided by the tickers, and live news with text, video and graphics, everything is managed through specialized, high-end software that allows to display the information in a more dynamic and efficient way.
+The dissemination of information in real-time, such as the operation information provided by the tickers, and live news with text, video, and graphics, everything is managed through specialized, high-end software that allows displaying the information more dynamically and efficiently.